Tourists to Barcelona with Disabilities Share Their Experiences of Visiting The City.

 We only used public transport for the whole week and never took a taxi at any point.
 The heat also made walking all day tough so being able to get around the city was helpful.

-Bus access for the disabled traveller
+Bus access for the traveller with a disability

 Metro trains are also easy to use but you do need a metro map which tells you which stations are accessible (via lifts).
-All of the trains are accessible so it is really about the stations.
-Again there are designated spaces for chairs and people do respect this.
-I would recommend this way of travel if you have manual wheelchair with support as some stations have a bit of a step on or off trains of a few inches.
+All of the trains are accessible, so it is really about the stations.
+Again there are designated spaces for chairs, and people do respect this.
+I would recommend this way of travel if you have a manual wheelchair with support as some stations have a bit of a step on or off trains of a few inches.
 Make sure that if you are changing lines that the station is accessible for both lines.
 We used the metro all week and had little trouble.

-Montjuic funicular access
+Montjuïc funicular access

-Montjuic funicular and cable car are both accessible but make sure you stand at the designated end of the funicular train as there are steps for everyone else at the top end.
+Montjuïc funicular and cable car are both accessible but make sure you stand at the designated end of the funicular train as there are steps for everyone else at the top end.

 Toilets and general access around town

-Without doubt this is the most accessible and easy to manage city we have ever been to.
+Without a doubt this is the most accessible and easy to manage city we have ever been to.
 The people are also friendly and helpful.
 It is also a fantastic place.

 Editor's Note - Thank you for sharing your experience.
 It will go a long way to helping others on their trips to Barcelona.